 If you worked in these industries and occupations you are eligible for compensation

 By 1973, manufacturers used asbestos in over 3,000 different products.
-The following are only some of the occupational groups at the highest risk of developing a disease as a result of workplace exposure:
+These are only some of the occupational groups at the highest risk of developing a disease as a result of workplace exposure:

-- construction workers – asbestos would be used by construction companies to enhance the durability and fire resistance of various products, such as cement, and construction workers would have to handle asbestos directly, without adequate protective equipment
+- construction workers – asbestos would be used to enhance the durability and fire resistance of various products, and construction workers would have to handle asbestos directly, without adequate protective equipment

-- boilermakers – because boilers can easily reach extreme temperatures, asbestos was employed to reduce the risk of fire and was present in many components of boilers, such as insulation, gaskets, sealants, paper, cement, and rope
+- boilermakers – because boilers can easily reach extreme temperatures, asbestos was employed to reduce the risk of fire and was present in many components of boilers, such as insulation

 - power plant workers – due to the fact that asbestos has extraordinary electrical insulation properties, it would often be present in power plants across the country to ensure the machinery and equipment of the facilities would not catch fire

 - asbestos products manufacturers – people who worked in this industry also handled asbestos without protective equipment, which was used for the manufacturing of various products, such as automotive components or construction materials, and, combined with the poor ventilation of such facilities, exposure was bound to occur to a great extent

 - chemical plant workers – asbestos was often used by chemical manufacturers and processors as insulation for equipment and pipes but was also employed because it is resistant to various chemicals